 It was the photo of a dead woman.

-“She was found dead almost twelve hours ago,” he said, checking the time on the pc screen.
-“Of course we went through her things to see if we could find any clues—you know: if it really was a natural death, or if some kind of foul play had occurred, who she’d had contact with lately etc., etc..
-Standard procedure.”
+“She was found dead almost twelve hours ago,” the man said, checking the time on the PC screen.
+“Of course, we went through her things to see if we could find any clues—you know: if it really was a natural death, or if some kind of foul play had occurred, who she’d had contact with lately etc., etc… Standard procedure.”

 Topic was sure it was, but he had no idea how that related to him being here.